Extend the Life of your Door/Window Sensors

 - Make sure the cover securely snaps together when closed.

-If the problem persists, please text a Support Representative at 469.513.8685 7 days a week, 8 am–8 pm CT.
+If the problem persists, please text a Support Representative any time at 469.513.8685.
 Please note that basic troubleshooting may be repeated before we can determine if a replacement is necessary.